 The impressionable young woman also encounters an attractive woman in her early forties, Margaret (Heather Graham).
 It turns out that she was porn actress currently moved up to the production and direction end of the business.
-For those keeping track of irony Ms Graham played a porn ingénue in the classic movie about the adult film industry, ‘Boogie Nights’.
-Margaret tells Angelina she is beautiful and has a lot of potential.
+For those keeping track of irony, Ms. Graham played a porn ingénue in the classic movie about the adult film industry, ‘Boogie Nights.'
+Margaret tells Angelina she is beautiful and has a lot of potentials.
 She gives Angelina the nom de voyage of Cherry and offers to introduce her to the business.
 Initially Margaret books her protégé in soft core movies; nudity but only simulations of intercourse.
 The money is good but once Cherry becomes accustomed to the disposable income and the attention lavished on her Margaret talks her into doing hard core scenes.